-Yoga can be a supportive practice that helps trauma survivors recalibrate the nervous system and heal.
+Trauma-Informed Yoga can be a supportive practice that helps trauma survivors recalibrate the nervous system and heal.
 But some yoga classes can be trigger students and re-traumatize students.
 Trauma-Informed Yoga can help rewire the brain and body to feel safe when the class is taught in a trauma-sensitive way.

 Survivors are more likely to experience hyperarousal, hypervigilance, and increased stress hormones.
 Since trauma is stored viscerally, working with body movement is key to learning self-regulation skills.

 - We assume that anyone walking through the door may have experienced trauma.

 - We recognize our students as experts on their bodies and experiences.